My Political Ideas

 Mes idées politiques (My political ideas) is an anthology of articles written by the journalist and French politician Charles Maurras, director of Action Française, and was published in 1937.

-The book was composed during the author's detention in La Santé Prison from October 29, 1936 to July 6, 1937 for death threats against Léon Blum.
+The book was composed during Maurras's detention in La Santé Prison from October 29, 1936 to July 6, 1937 for death threats against Léon Blum.
 The text was compiled by Pierre Chardon, pseudonym of Rachel Legras, former mistress of Maurras in the 1910s.
 Legras began to compile several articles of Maurras's articles in order to synthesize his thought.
 According to the specialist Stéphane Giocanti, it is a "true scrapbook of Maurras's political ideas".

 Presentation

 Although anti-doctrinaire and basing his thought on the experience of reality and "common sense", Charles Maurras consented in 1937, most of his career already behind him, to the writing of a work summarizing his various political positions.
 Most of the texts of My Political Ideas are taken from former publications of Charles Maurras, particularly in the journal of Action Française, corrected and ordered by their author in order to offer the reader a global and coherent vision of his thought, and this deprived of any reference to current events in order to give the original texts a more general scope.
 To this corpus, Charles Maurras adds an original introduction called "La politique naturelle" which constitutes, by its defense of the principle of hierarchy and "beneficial inequality", an approach to the whole of the author's work.

 Pierre Chardon recounts the conception of the book in the newspaper Action française in 1938.